istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

     EOF
     {{< /text >}}

-1. Apply an EnvoyFilter to add the rate limits action at the route level on any 1 to 99 product:
+1. Apply an EnvoyFilter to add the rate limits action at the route level on any 1 to 99 product and override the product domain:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF